Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

-When it comes to your smartphone camera, you are limited in your perspective.
+When it comes to your smartphone camera, your perspective is limited.
 In the days where iphoneography was a new thing, you had to zoom using your feet.

 These are great when moving isn’t an option.
-Read here for the best 5 lenses money can buy.
+Read here for the best five lenses money can buy.

 Everyone needs to have a cellphone case.
 Why on earth would you spend hundreds of dollars on a fragile phone, made from glass, and not protect it?

-If you are photographing using your cellphone, why not get a case specifically designed for smartphone photography.
+If you are photographing using your cellphone, why not get a specific case.
+There are some particularly designed for smartphone photography.

-There are other accessories that will help your smartphone photography immensely.
+There are other accessories that will help your smartphone photography.
 One of these is a steadicam for your cellphone.